 I’m one of those people who can work perfectly fine at home, so I never thought that I would want to work in an office again.
 I dislike the commute and I don’t (usually) struggle with some of the issues that some freelancers have expressed can be difficult at times to deal with – namely the isolation and the lack of human interaction.
 I would have never thought that going to an office a few times a week would have been just the thing that I needed while dealing with my brother’s death, but I showed up 2 days after I got back from California and have been going twice a week since.
 It provided structure and a routine at a time when I was feeling lost and disconnected from everyone in my life, and it helped with this new anxiety of being around other people.
 I belonged somewhere, I had somewhere to go, and for the first time in a really long time, made me feel like I was part of a team.
 Although I’ve been on project teams while freelancing, I’ve been working on my own for such a long time that this was the thing I missed most.
 All of the newness of working in an office – the indecision of what to wear in the mornings, the commute, the lunches, sitting at a desk again, getting acclimated to excessive office AC – all of it felt fitting.
 I don’t feel like the same person anymore, and life without my brother is new so maybe this is why this feels right for now.

 In a way I’m going back to my tech start up roots, and indeed it does sort of feel like 1999 again as far as the industry is concerned.
-It’s also nice to be doing something other than design, as well as work in a different industry and this is what I’ve been positioning hard for this year.
+It’s also nice to be doing something other than design, as well as working in a different industry and this is what I’ve been positioning hard for this year.
 I still have most of my design clients, however, and this has been the busiest 12 month stretch that I’ve ever had as a freelancer, but I’m letting go of some of the work that I don’t want to do anymore.
 Also, I’m a workaholic and it’s hard for me to say no, but this also means that certain plans and ideas that I’ve had for the year–personal and for the business–have been pushed aside for now and that is ok.
 I always seem to carry this weird guilt when I can’t get everything done.
 Self pressure, unrealistic expectations – whatever it is, it’s nothing new, but I’m also trying to learn from things that have happened this year.
 I don’t know how long the office thing or this job is going to last – another month, the rest of the year…I don’t know, but I’m just going with it for now.
 Nothing about this year has been predictable, but sometimes the universe does provide you with what you need.
 Sometimes.